I learn something new every day

 We can offer training and development in our friendly and supportive teams as well as full-time, part-time and bank opportunities and a range of other employee benefits.

-Receive an annual salary of up to £22,440 depending on experience.
-You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.
+Receive an annual salary of up to £19,000 depending on experience.
+You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays.

-This is a full-time fixed term contract working 37.5 hours per week for a period of 9 - 12 months.
+This is a full-time position working 37.5 hours per week on a 12 month fixed term contract.

 Please note that offers of employment are subject to Care UK Terms & Conditions and receipt of satisfactory references, an enhanced DBS check and prison vetting.